LHolten/blog/content/hidden/rust_query_0.4.md

     })
 }
 ```
-As you can see this is very flexible, but for a simple query like this one it is clearly overpowered.
+As you can see, this is very flexible, but for a simple query like this one it is too verbose.

 That is why I introduce a new trait called `FromExpr`.
-This trait is intended to create `Select`s from single expressions.
+This trait is intended to create `Select`s from single `Expr`essions.
 What is more interesting is that it can be derived on structs as well.
 With this derive macro the previous example now looks like this:
 ```rust,hl_lines=1-2 11
 #[derive(FromExpr)]
 #[rust_query(From = Measurement)]